swu32/Chunk-Interpretability/README.md

 # Concept-Guided Interpretability via Neural Chunking

-This repository contains the code to replicate the experiments from:

-**Wu, Shuchen; Alaniz, Stephan; Karthik, Shyamgopal; Dayan, Peter; Schulz, Eric; Akata, Zeynep.**
+This repository contains code and resources to replicate the experiments from our paper **Wu, Shuchen; Alaniz, Stephan; Karthik, Shyamgopal; Dayan, Peter; Schulz, Eric; Akata, Zeynep.**
 *Concept-Guided Interpretability via Neural Chunking.*
 Proceedings of the 39th Annual Conference on Neural Information Processing Systems (NeurIPS), 2025.

+The repository provides implementations of the chunking-based interpretability methods introduced in the paper, along with example configurations, training scripts, and evaluation routines.
+We hope this serves as a useful resource for exploring neural chunking as a path toward concept-guided interpretability in neural networks.

+Please don't hesitate to contact me at shuchen.wu at alleninstitute.org or open an issue in case there is any question!
 ---
 TODO:
 1. [x] add & test data collection code